 University of Puget Sound is proud to be the permanent repository of the Abby Williams Hill Collection.
 The collection features the paintings, works on paper, writings, and ephemera of this early Tacoma artist.

-Many of the paintings are on permanent display in Jones Hall, Collins Memorial Library, and outside the Slater Museum of Natural History on the University of Puget Sound campus.
-The papers are held in the Archives of Collins Library.
+Several of Hill's paintings are on permanent display in the Collins Memorial Library, outside the Slater Museum of Natural History, and in the Schneebeck Concert Hall on the University of Puget Sound campus.
+Hill's personal papers are held in the Archives & Special Collections in the Collins Memorial Library.